Mal Walden

-Mal Walden is a former English-born Australian retired journalist and television news presenter based in Melbourne.
-On his retirement, he was reported to be the longest continually serving face on Australian television with a media career spanning six decades.
+Mal Walden (born 20 May 1943) is an Australian retired journalist and television news presenter based in Melbourne.
+On his retirement from Channel Ten in 2013 he was reported to be the longest ‘continually’ serving face on Australian television.

+Then after 10 years in radio, and 43 years in television, a life in publishing beckoned with nine books contributing to an extraordinary media career spanning seven decades.

 Biography

 Walden was the main presenter of the Seven Network Melbourne program Seven National News from 1978 to 1987 and the Ten Network program Ten Eyewitness News from 1987 until 2013.

 Walden was farewelled at State Parliament hosted by Premier Denis Napthine and awarded a lifetime achievement quill by the Melbourne Press Club.

-Since his retirement Walden has published five books: a memoir The Newsman, and Good News, a selection of stories that shaped the city of Melbourne, "Don't Piss in my Pocket" a book of quotes, 'Crazy Aussie Crims" and "Aussie Icons and Legends".
+Since his retirement Walden has published nine books: a memoir The Newsman, Good News, a selection of stories that shaped the city of Melbourne, "Don't Piss in my Pocket" a book of quotes, “Crazy Aussie Crims”, "Aussie Icons and Legends" and his ninth book in 2025, “Hidden Headlines”, an unintentional memoir which he describes as his “final chapter” in a media career spanning radio, television and publishing over seven decades.